 All the listed busses stop next to my place.

 If you enjoy biking, there is a Velib' station (public bikes) next to my place.

-I do expect my guests to leave my place perfectly cleaned.
+I do expect my guests to be respectful of my neighbors and my place.

 Sometimes, especially if you contact me in advance, I might be able to adjust my traveling to your dates.
 Or, if you're planning to come to Paris but don't know exactly when, check in with me and I may tell you when I'll be away next time.

 Please contact me through airbnb.

 Studio 30 m2 à louer dans Paris 20e, près du Père Lachaise, m° Gambetta ou Pelleport, dans quartier très sympa et vivant, lumineux, confortable sofa-lit pour deux, cuisine équipée d'une cuisinière à gaz, d'un frigo et d'une machine à laver, salle de bain avec baignoire, WC séparé ; ascenseur.
 Electricité, gaz, internet (wifi) compris.

 Bedding, sheets and towels are provided.
 There is a fast WiFi internet connection included in the price.

 Please smoke on the little balcony only and make sure the smoke won't get into the apartment.
 Be careful with my home.
 I expect you to leave my place cleaned - the way you've found it, and the dishes thoroughly washed.